RyanNolan1/rock-paper-scissors/README.md

 1. Clone the repository:
 <br> git clone https://github.com/RyanNolan1/rock-paper-scissors.git

-2.Open index.html in your web browser to play the game locally.

-Open the index.html file in your web browser to start playing the game.
+2.Open the index.html file in your web browser to start playing the game.